A Shape-Newton Method for Free-boundary Problems Subject to The Bernoulli Boundary Condition: Introduction

-The third approach is linearising the whole system and applying a Newton-type method.
-One linearisation method, called domain-map linearisation, requires us to transform the free-boundary problem to an equivalent boundary value problem on a fixed domain and then linearise the transformed problem concerning the reference domain \cite{mejak1994numerical, VANDERZEE20112738}.
-An alternative way to linearise the free-boundary problem is to apply shape calculus to the current geometry\cite{Shapes, sokolowski1992introduction}.
-K{\"a}rkk{\"a}inen and Tiihonen used this technique to solve two different free-boundary problems: a particular Bernoulli free-boundary problem \cite{karkkainen2004shape} and a stationary free boundary problem \cite{karkkainen1999free}.
-The application to a more general Bernoulli free-boundary problem has been investigated in \cite{van2013shape} by considering the whole problem in one weak form and reformulating the problem with a curvature-dependant boundary condition to analyse with $C^1$ continuous free boundary.
+The third approach requires \emph{linearising} the whole system and applying a Newton-type method.
 The use of shape calculus and a Newton-type method is called the shape-Newton method.
+One linearisation method, called \emph{domain-map} linearisation, requires to transform the free-boundary problem to an equivalent boundary value problem on a fixed domain and then linearise the transformed problem with respect to the domain map~\cite{mejak1994numerical, VANDERZEE20112738}.
+An alternative way to linearise the free-boundary problem is to apply \emph{shape linearisation}~\cite{Shapes, sokolowski1992introduction}.
+K{\"a}rkk{\"a}inen and Tiihonen used this technique to solve Bernoulli free-boundary problems~\cite{karkkainen2004shape, karkkainen1999free}.
+The application to a more general Bernoulli free-boundary problem has been investigated in Van der Zee et al~\cite{van2013shape} by considering the whole problem in one weak form, and using $C^1$-continuous $B$-splines to represent discrete free boundaries, in order to allow the exact computation of the curvature in the shape derivatives.
+Montardini et al.~\cite{montardini2021isogeometric} extend this method by incorporating a collocation approach to update the boundary, and compare both methods by imposing Dirichlet or periodic boundary conditions on the vertical fixed boundary of the domain.
+The results show that collocation scheme has slightly worse accuracy but higher efficiency.